apache/nuttx/configs/sim/include/README.txt

   directory structure.
 That directory structure is contained in the binary file etc.tar.gz and can be modified per the following steps:

+  NOTE:  It is not advised to do this under Windows.
+Windows will end up changing the file permissions so the files under /etc will have executable permissions.

     1. Unpack the directory structure:

        tar zxf etc.tar.gz